Proverbs 23:22-25

 Wise children honor their parents and bring them joy through righteous living.

-22 Listen to your father who gave you life, and don’t despise your mother when she is old.
+22 Listen to your father who gave you life, and do not despise your mother when she is old.

-24 The father of the righteous has great joy.
-Whoever fathers a wise child delights in him.
+24 The father of a righteous man will greatly rejoice, and he who fathers a wise son will delight in him.

-25 Let your father and your mother be glad!
-Let her who bore you rejoice!
+25 May your father and mother be glad, and may she who gave you birth rejoice!

 Wise children honor their parents and bring them joy through righteous living.